BWukong/Valorant-Data-Scraper/README.md

 # Valorant-Data-Scraper
-Utilizes Python and BeautifulSoup to collect data about your favourite Valorant Pros in an instant!
+INCOMPLETE: Utilizes Python and BeautifulSoup to collect data about your favourite Valorant Pros in an instant!